 You must accept that customers will have queries regarding your products and services, and you should be available there to resolve their issues or provide proper consultations.

-Gorgias is the best customer service software for eCommerce that allows you to chat live with customers on the website, register complaints, set up a chatbot, and more.
-You can read our in-depth review to know more about it.
+Gorgias is one of the best eCommerce helpdesk software that allows you to chat live with customers on the website, register complaints, set up a chatbot, and more.
+You can read our detailed Gorgias review to know more about it.

 - Further Reading – Best eCommerce customer service tools